-In the movie Unbranded, four young men adopt and train a herd of wild mustangs and ride them across 3,000 miles of public land from Mexico to Canada.
+In Unbranded, four young men adopt and train a herd of wild mustangs and ride them across 3,000 miles of public land from Mexico to Canada.

-The route they chose was through some of the most remote and rugged geography of the American West.
+The route they chose was through some of the most remote and rugged geographies of the American West.

 Another, Ben Masters, called the “mastermind” of Unbranded, elaborates: